UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_05.md

 Notes:

-There is a convenient function called `classification_report` in `sklearn` which gives the information that we described above.
+There is a convenient function called `classification_report` in `sklearn` which gives the information that we described earlier.

 We can use `classes` to see which position each label takes so we can designate them more comprehensive labels in our report.